-fd_var/1 True iff Var is a CLP(FD) variable. global_cardinality/2 Global Cardinality constraint. global_cardinality/3 Global Cardinality constraint. in/2 Var is an element of Domain.
+fd_var/1 True iff Var is a CLP(FD) variable. global_cardinality/2 Global Cardinality constraint. global_cardinality/3 Global Cardinality constraint. var is an element of Domain.

-indomain/1 Bind Var to all feasible values of its domain on backtracking. ins/2 The variables in the list Vars are elements of Domain.
+indomain/1 Bind Var to all feasible values of its domain on backtracking.

+ins/2 The variables in the list Vars are elements of Domain.